-- What impact data breaches have on your company and your customers’ data
+- Knowing the impact data breaches have on your company and your customers’ data

-In certain industries, cybersecurity risk assessments are required by regulatory authorities, such as the General Data Protection Regulation, which lay a baseline of security standards to ensure that all organizations are adequately protected.
+In certain industries, cybersecurity risk assessments are required by regulatory authorities, such as the General Data Protection Regulation, HIPAA, and Sarbanes-Oxley, which all lay baselines of security standards to ensure that all organizations are adequately protected.

 Any organization that uses the cloud to store customer data must comply with the Systems and Organizations Controls version 2 (SOC 2), a crucial component of the American Institute of CPAs’ Service Organization Control reporting platform.
 Although not mandatory, obtaining SOC 2 certification provides many important benefits.

-These are the ways a risk assessment procedure for network security can help your business.
+Other ways that a risk assessment focused on network security can help your business include:

-- Avoid data breaches – The main reason to conduct a cyber risk assessment is to avoid data breaches.
+- Avoiding Data Breaches – The main reason to conduct a cyber risk assessment is to avoid data breaches.
 Knowing the risks unique to your organization is key to preventing them.

-- Ensure compliance – It’s also a practical first step to ensure compliance with various regulations.
-Regularly conducting a risk assessment keeps your organization one step ahead of any changes in compliance rules, making it easier for you to comply whenever rules evolve.
+- Ensure Compliance – It’s a practical first step to ensure compliance with various regulations.
+Regularly conducting a risk assessment keeps your organization one step ahead of any changes in compliance rules, making it easier for you to comply even when those rules evolve.

-- Cost-effective risk management – A SOC 2 audit entails costs, with the best-guess estimate starting at $20,000 or higher, depending on factors such as the scope of the report and the size and nature of the business.
+- Cost-Effective Risk Management – A SOC 2 audit has its own associated costs.
+A best-guess estimate for these would start at $20,000 and could go higher, depending on factors such as the scope of the report and the size and nature of the business.
 Still, these costs are a lot less than the cost of mitigating a data breach, which can be in the millions of dollars.
 The foresight that a risk assessment provides significantly reduces, if not eliminates, the likelihood of succumbing to threats and consequently failing to comply with SOC 2 and other kinds of audits.

 Related reading: SOC 2 Explained: SOC 2 Type 1 Vs. Type 2 Compliance

-- Greater insights into your business – Conducting risk assessment gives you deep insights into your business, including your security position and your overall level of preparedness for threats, which will then help you assess your readiness for a SOC 2 audit.
-You benefit too by gaining greater insight regarding your operations and/or growth prospects.
+- Greater Insights Into Your Business – Conducting a risk assessment gives you deep insights into your business, including your security position and your overall level of preparedness for threats.
+This will then help you assess your readiness for a SOC 2 audit and benefit you by providing greater insight into your operations and growth prospects.

 Let the experts at Charles IT conduct your security assessments.
 We’ll ensure all bases of your SOC 2 compliance are covered.
 Get in touch with our team by calling us or leaving a message.